 When the number of applicants eligible as per rules of admission above exceeds the number of vacancies, the principal, with advice from the Administrative Team, will decide who is to be admitted based on involvement in St. John Parish, involvement in other parishes or ministries, and class needs.
-Priority consideration is given to all St. John Montessori preschool students applying for kindergarten admission.
+Priority consideration is given to all St. John preschool students applying for kindergarten admission.

 Student registration for the coming year occurs in late winter and centers around the Fair Share/Stewardship procedure.
-To complete registration all families will need to take part in an individual facilitator's meeting.
-Scheduling will usually occur at a parent information night in February.
 More information about Fair Share is available on the school website.